What is Durability Bias?

 Implications of the Durability Bias

 The durability bias can have a significantly adverse effect on decision-making for investors.
-To illustrate the point, imagine an investor that believes a company that has regularly outperformed analyst estimates for Earnings per Share (EPS) will continue to do so, simply because that’s always what’s happened.
+To illustrate the point, imagine an investor who believes a company that has regularly outperformed analyst estimates for Earnings per Share (EPS) will continue to do so indefinitely.
 Imagine then that the competitive landscape in an industry changes, and the company doesn’t alter its business model in response.
-Over time this company would start under performing and prove to be a bad investment.
+Over time this company would start underperforming and prove to be a bad investment.

 In this example, using the past as a reference for the future was not a good idea.
-Instead, an investor should look forward at what they think will happen, independent of the past.
+Instead, an investor should look forward to what may happen in the future, independent of the past.

 Example of Durability Bias

-John is a retail investor and current business student that recently took an interest in investing.
+US markets are seeing significant growth, with stocks yielding unprecedented returns due to a booming market and expanding economy.
+John is a retail investor and current business student who recently took an interest in investing.
 He notices the impressive gains in a stock called “CFI,” which has seen a price surge of 15% year-over-year.
-John concludes that if he invests $10,000 in the stock today, given the year-over-year gain of 15% on the stock, he will end up with $20,000 in five years’ time ($10,000 x 1.12 compounded over 5 years).
+John concludes that if he invests $10,000 in the stock today, given the year-over-year gain of 15% on the stock, he will end up with $20,000 in five years’ time.

 In the example above, John is exhibiting durability bias.
-He assumes that since the stock of CFI has seen a gain of 12% yearly, it will continue into the foreseeable future.
-It is important to note that the past performance of the stock is not indicative of future performance.
+He assumes that since the stock of CFI has seen a gain of 15% yearly, it will continue to do so into the foreseeable future.
+The truth is that the past performance of the stock is not necessarily indicative of future performance.

 Case Studies of Durability Bias